Fresnel Lights are the Cornerstone of Cinematic Imagery

 Here are the results of the continuous two-light setup:

-The images turned out to be excellent.
-I've always loved natural skin tone and colour.
-However, in three photos, I added a greenish tone to the highlights, giving the skin tone a nice glow that reminds me of old films.
+The images turned out absolutely fantastic.
+I've always appreciated natural skin tones and colors, but I took it a step further with the following three photos by adding a greenish tone to the highlights.
+This choice enhances the skin tone with a beautiful glow that evokes the charm of old films.

 I hope you learned a lot from this blog.
 If you are interested in a one-on-one training session, drop me a direct message on my Instagram account.